-2 Understanding solid-fluid interactions within porous materials is critical for their efficient utilisation across 3 chemical reaction and separation processes.
-However, detailed characterisation of interfacial phenomena 4 within such systems is hampered by their optically opaque nature.
-Motivated by the need to bridge this 5 capability gap, we detail here the application of low magnetic field 2D 1H nuclear spin relaxation 6 measurements as a non-invasive probe of sorbate/sorbent interactions, exploring the relaxation 7 characteristics exhibited by liquid adsorbates confined to a model mesoporous silica.
-For the first time, we 8 demonstrate the capacity of such measurements to distinguish functional group-specific relaxation 9 phenomena across a diverse range of protic adsorbates of wide importance as solvents, reagents, and 10 hydrogen carriers, with distinct relaxation environments assigned to the alkyl and hydroxyl moieties of the 11 confined liquids.
-Uniquely, this relaxation behaviour is shown to correlate with adsorbate acidity, with the 12 observed relationship rationalised on the basis of surface-adsorbate proton exchange dynamics.
+2 Solid-fluid interactions underpin the efficacy of functional porous materials across a diverse array of chemical 3 reaction and separation processes.
+Here we report low magnetic field 2D H nuclear spin relaxation 4 measurements as a non-invasive probe of adsorbate identity and interfacial dynamics within such systems.
+5 For the first time, we demonstrate the capacity of this approach in distinguishing functional group-specific 6 relaxation phenomena across a diverse range of alcohols and carboxylic acids employed as solvents, reagents 7 and liquid hydrogen carriers, with distinct relaxation responses assigned to the alkyl and hydroxyl moieties of 8 each confined liquids.
+Uniquely, this relaxation behaviour is shown to correlate with adsorbate acidity, with 9 the observed relationship rationalised on the basis of surface-adsorbate proton exchange dynamics.
+Our 10 results demonstrate that nuclear spin relaxation provides a molecular-level perspective on sorbent/sorbate 11 interactions, motivating the exploration of such measurements as a unique probe of adsorbate identity within 12 optically opaque porous media.